platima/Ad-Shield_Fix/README.md

 - [Version History](#-version-history)

 ## 🎯 Overview
-This script is designed to work around Slashdot's Ad-Shield system that can make the site unusable for users with ad blockers or if their network is subject to DNS filtering, resulting in the dreaded html-load.com error, amongst others.
+This script is designed to work around the Ad-Shield system that can make sites like SlashDot and SourceForge unusable for users with ad blockers or if their network is subject to DNS filtering, resulting in the dreaded html-load.com error, amongst others.

 ## 💾 Installation
 ### Automatic Installation